 I am a novice website creator and will always be.
 I need to be upfront to make this disclaimer that I am not an expert in this field and actually far from it.
 However, if I can do it, so can you!
 If you’re interested in creating your own website to have an online presence – for personal or business reasons, this post may provide some insights on how to get started.
 I sincerely hope that by sharing my experience, though limited in scope and based on a lot of trial and errors, it may inspire you to find your inner passion.
 At times, it’s the other way around.

 You might create a website first before you find your passion.
 It may sound counter-intuitive, but believe me, it happens.
-My goal here is to share the things that work for me.
+My goal here is to share the things that worked for me.

-I will spare you the details on how I got started.
-Long story short, I registered the domain of this site back on July 25, 2011.
-My wife came up with the domain name after a few days of deliberation.
-Since I love spicy foods and math, she asked me, “Why not call it SpicyMath.com or ChiliMath.com?”.
-I agreed to choose the latter for obvious reasons.
-To be honest, this started as a hobby of sharing free algebra lessons to contribute in my little way to the open web.
+I’ll spare you with the details of how I got started.
+To cut a long story short, I registered the domain name for this website on July 25, 2011.
+My wife came up with the domain name after a few days of thought.
+ChiliMath.com arose from my love of spicy cuisine and math.
+To be honest, this began as a pastime of offering free algebra tutorials in order to contribute in some small way to the open web.

-After a few years, I started seeing noticeable organic traffic from search engine results.
-Patience is truly a virtue.
-I then decided that it’s time to revamp the design of the site most especially for my mobile visitors.
-I also worked on the basic technical SEO on the site putting header tags, alt text on each of my images, etc. It is a lot of work.
-But they said it’s good for search engine optimization (SEO), so why not?
-I’m getting there though, just have 2,000 images to go.
+After a few years, I began to observe noticeable organic traffic from search engine rankings.
+Patience is certainly a virtue.
+I then felt it was time to update the site’s look, especially for my mobile visitors.
+I also worked on the site’s technical SEO, such as adding header tags and alt text to each of my images, among other things.
+It’s a lot of labor.
+But they say it’s helpful for search engine optimization (SEO), so why not?
+I’m getting there, though; at least 2,000 images remain.